Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 Those practical components are covered elsewhere in the Iowa series.
 Here they matter mainly because they make the infrastructure ask credible.

-## Stewardship and continuity
+## Maintenance and continuity

-Long-term infrastructure requires stewardship.
+Long-term infrastructure requires a real maintenance and continuity model.

 That includes: